 GIAF Productions & Touring

-Galway International Arts Festival also produces and tours its own theatre productions and exhibitions nationally and internationally, and, with its co-producing partners, has recently toured to London, Paris, New York, Edinburgh, Chicago, Adelaide, Sydney and, most recently, to the Kennedy Center’s Festival Celebrating a Century of Irish Arts and Culture in Washington.
+Galway International Arts Festival also produces and tours its own theatre productions and exhibitions nationally and internationally, and, with its co-producing partners, has toured to London, Paris, New York, Edinburgh, Chicago, Adelaide, Sydney and the Kennedy Center’s Festival Celebrating a Century of Irish Arts and Culture in Washington.

-Landmark Productions and Galway International Arts Festival co-production Woyzeck in Winter, will transfer to London’s prestigious Barbican Centre in September following its world premiere at the Galway International Arts Festival in July 2017.
+Landmark Productions and Galway International Arts Festival co-production Woyzeck in Winter, will transfer to London’s prestigious Barbican Centre in September and Dublin Theatre Festival in October following its world premiere at the Galway International Arts Festival in July 2017.

 The Festival’s other recent work includes Arlington, by Tony Award winning playwright Enda Walsh, (a co-production with Landmark Productions), which premiered at Galway International Arts Festival 2016, toured to the Abbey Theatre in Dublin in March 2017, and had its New York premiere at St. Ann’s Warehouse in May 2017.

 Galway International Arts Festival’s hit installation Rooms, also written and directed by Enda Walsh, made its New York premiere in May this year also.
 The installation, which is a series of three short works - Room 303, A Girl’s Bedroom and Kitchen - premiered at Galway International Arts Festival between 2014 and 2016 and were presented together under the collective title of Rooms at the Festival in July 2016.
 A Girl’s Bedroom also toured to the Kennedy Center, Washington DC in 2016.
 Enda Walsh's fourth Room, Bathroom, premiered at this year's Galway International Arts Festival.